-Holbert grew up in the country described in Lonesome Animals a combination of rocky scabland farms and desert brush at the foot of the Okanogan Mountains.
+Holbert grew up in the country described in Lonesome Animals and Hour of Lead, a combination of rocky scabland farms and desert brush at the foot of the Okanogan Mountains.
 What once was the Columbia River, harnessed now by a series of reservoirs and dams, dominates the topography.
 Holbert’s great-grandfather, Arthur Strahl, was an Indian scout and among the first settlers of the Grand Coulee.
 The man was a bit of a legend until he murdered Holbert’s grandfather (Strahl’s son-in-law) and made Holbert’s grandmother a widow and Holbert’s father fatherless.
-A fictionalized Strahl is the subject of Lonesome Animals.

 Holbert’s paternal grandmother ran a one-room schoolhouse and the family ranch until she retired in the mid-Sixties and his maternal grandparents were among the immigrants who traveled west for the promise of New Deal work on the Grand Coulee Dam, where Holbert’s father worked, as well, operating a crane, for twenty years before his retirement.